Health Informatics: Syreeta Kinnard uses her degree knowledge to manage large-scale projects

 Syreeta Article Heading link

-UIC’s Master of Science in Health Informatics (MSHI) program has consistently served as a launchpad for professionals in healthcare looking to take the next step in their career.
+UIC’s online Master of Science in Health Informatics (MSHI) program has consistently served as a launchpad for professionals in healthcare looking to take the next step in their career.
 Syreeta Kinnard, a 2016 MSHI alumna, applies the knowledge she gained in the program to manage large-scale projects in her everyday work as Associate Director of Local Affordability at UnitedHeath Group.

 Syreeta shared her insights on an alumni panel.
 She highlighted her experience in the MSHI program and the benefit of online learning for working professionals.